Evan Longoria Preview, Player Props: Diamondbacks vs. Reds

-The Arizona Diamondbacks, including Evan Longoria (.286 slugging percentage in past 10 games, including zero home run), take on starter Brandon Williamson and the Cincinnati Reds at Chase Field, Thursday at 9:40 PM ET.
+Evan Longoria -- with a slugging percentage of .296 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Graham Ashcraft on the mound, on August 27 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Rangers.
+He had a hitless showing in his most recent game (0-for-3) against the Reds.

 Evan Longoria Game Info & Props vs. the Reds